simpleweb/romulus-cli/generators/base/templates/README.md

 #### Android

-For Android, simply build the project using the instructions below and then follow the [Beta Process Walkthrough](https://firebase.google.com/docs/app-distribution/android/distribute-console) guide.
+For Android, simply build the project using the instructions below and then follow [this guide](https://firebase.google.com/docs/app-distribution/android/distribute-console) for releasing on Firebase App Distribution.

 ### Versioning